apache/datafusion/datafusion-storage/README.md

   under the License.
 -->

-# DataFusion Common
+# DataFusion Storage

-This is an internal module for the most fundamental datasource storage of [DataFusion][df].
+This module contains an `async` API for the [DataFusion][df] to access data, either remotely or locally.

 [df]: https://crates.io/crates/datafusion